Gordon Charles WebbAttorney

 Bellevue, Washington 98004

-Gordon Charles Webb was born in Seattle, Washington and raised in the greater Puget Sound region where he played amateur ice hockey, built and raced small hydroplanes in the Seafair Greenlake Regattas and raced sailboats in his youth.
+Gordon Charles Webb was born in Seattle, Washington and raised in the greater Puget Sound region where he played amateur ice hockey, and built and raced small hydroplanes in the Seafair Greenlake Regattas in his youth.
 Following high school he learned to fly single engine aircraft and worked as a commercial fisherman in the South Pacific.
 After returning to Seattle he studied at the renowned Gomper's School of Boat Building and Design before launching Frontier Boat Corporation, where he directed the design and manufacturing of fishing boats for the Alaskan commercial fishing industry.
 After selling the company to a Danish corporation, Gordon decided to go to law school.

 L.L.M., Tulane Law School, New Orleans, Louisiana, 1993